STOCKS NEWS SINGAPORE-Singapore index futures fall

 * Dow up 0.42 pct, S&P down 0.08 pct, Nasdaq down 1.8 pct (Updates to close of U.S. markets)

-Singapore index futures are 0.9 percent lower early on Monday, indicating a weak start for the benchmark Straits Times Index.
+Singapore index futures dipped 0.38 percent, indicating a weak start for the benchmark Straits Times Index.

-Asian shares fell on Monday as a sharp slowdown in U.S. jobs growth raised concerns about the strength of the world's largest economy, making investors cautious ahead of more U.S. data and earnings as well as figures from China due this week.
+Seoul shares opened slightly lower with shipbuilders leading declines, while Japan's Nikkei edged lower as investors locked in profits on Friday.

 * Dow up 0.42 pct, S&P down 0.08 pct, Nasdaq down 1.8 pct (Updates to close of U.S. markets)